top of page

 IR35 status review

 It's important that you know and check what your position is in relation to IR35.
-By obtaining an independent status review, you are showing that you are taking due diligence in understanding your IR35 status.
+By obtaining an independent status review, you are showing that you are doing due diligence in understanding your IR35 status.

 Calculating IR35 with FreeAgent